ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 1: Block communications between two groups

-In this example scenario, we define an Information Barriers policy that prevents people in one group (Investors) from communicating with people in another group (Research).
+In this example scenario, we define an information barriers policy that prevents people in one group (Investors) from communicating with people in another group (Research).
 In our example, these groups are defined by their Department attribute in Exchange Online.

 > [!IMPORTANT]
-> Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).
+> Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for information barriers](#prepare-your-environment-for-information-barriers).

 1. As a global administrator or compliance administrator, define the Investors and Research groups by running the following PowerShell cmdlets in Exchange Online.
 Run these cmdlets one at a time: